hroyrh/metal3-io.github.io/_posts/2020-05-30-Metal3-Cluster-Deployment.md

 ---
-title: "Metal3 Cluster Deployment"
-date: 2020-05-29T13:00:00+02:00
+title: "Metal³ development environment walkthrough part 2: Deploying a new baremetal cluster"
 draft: false
-categories: ["openshift", "kubernetes", "metal3", "operator"]
+categories: ["metal3", "kubernetes", "cluster API", "metal3-dev-env"]
 author: Himanshu Roy
 ---

 ## Introduction

 This blog post describes how to deploy a bare metal cluster, a virtual one for simplicity, using [Metal³](https://github.com/metal3-io/metal3-dev-env).
 We will briefly discuss the steps involved in setting up the cluster as well as some of the customizations available.
+If you want to know more about the architechture of Metal³, this [blogpost](https://metal3.io/blog/2020/02/27/talk-kubernetes-finland-metal3.html) can be helpful.

 This post builds upon the detailed metal3-dev-env walkthrough that describes in detail the steps involved in the environment set up and management cluster configuration.
 Here we will use that environment to deploy a new Kubernetes cluster using Metal³.
 Before we get started, there are a couple of requirements we are expecting to be fulfilled.